Akshata1327/Chatbot_using_NLP_AICTE/README.md

 # Chatbot_using_NLP_AICTE
-training the implementation of chatbot
+training the implementation of chatbot using NLP